kodfarki/staj-2016/01.maven/Maven Guide/Maven Guide.md

 ```
 export PATH=$M2:$PATH
 ```

+Then just save the file and go back to your terminal console.

 4- Now to verify that Maven is ready to use, type the following command line:
 ```